Vrekt/Lunar/ISSUES-AND-TODO.md

 - Update and revise the tutorial
 - Networking system in which the client and server could communicate via TCP.
 (No client trust for multiplayer games)
 - 2D physics and particles.
+- Improve world and tile, I feel im missing something and lots of things could be added.

 # Issues
 No major issues known yet.